-The Wetlands Project began in 2008 to enhance the native ecology, recreation and cultural opportunities on public land in the area.
+Wairarapa Moana is the largest wetland complex in the southern North Island.
+The Wairarapa Moana Wetlands Project began in 2008 to enhance the native ecology, recreational and cultural opportunities on public land in the area.

 The Project is a partnership between the Department of Conservation , Greater Wellington Regional Council, Ngāti Kahungunu ki Wairarapa, Rangitāne o Wairarapa, South Wairarapa District Council and Papawai and Kohunui marae.

 The Wairarapa Moana area encompasses Lakes Wairarapa and Onoke, their surrounding wetlands, the Western Lake Scenic Reserve and Onoke Spit.

 Lake Wairarapa is a shallow lake covering an area of 78 square kilometres.
 This makes it the third largest lake in the North Island of New Zealand.
 The area is situated in the southern catchment of the Ruamahanga River on the southern Wairarapa Plains.